About this book

 As designer and creative director Kelly Small had to do to navigate a crisis of ethics and burnout in their career in advertising, we can admit our complicity in problematic systems and take on the responsibility of letting our own conscience guide our decisions.

 Start with one or many of these 100+ rigorously researched, ultra-practical action steps:

 With a humorous and irreverent tone, Small reveals how when we release unnecessary judgement and become action-oriented, we can clarify the complicated business of achieving an ethical practice in the creative industries.
 Discover the power of incremental, positive changes in our daily work-lives and the fulfillment of purposeful work.

 About the Author

-KELLY SMALL (they/them) is an award-winning creative director, designer, and writer with deep roots in communication design, marketing, and advertising and a special focus on ethical and inclusive practice.
-A proven creative leader, strategist, and affiliated design researcher with Emily Carr University, Kelly holds an interdisciplinary Master’s degree with research focused on creative industry ethics, social innovation, and sustainability.
-Kelly lives in Tkaronto/Toronto with their wife, Dahlia, and bonus kid, Evan.
+KELLY SMALL (they/them) is an award-winning creative director, designer, and writer with deep roots in communication design, marketing, and advertising, and a special focus on ethical and inclusive practice.
+A proven creative leader, strategist, and affiliated design researcher with Emily Carr University, Kelly holds an interdisciplinary master’s degree in design, with research focused on creative industry ethics, social innovation, and sustainability.
+Kelly lives in Toronto with their wife, Dahlia, and bonus kid, Evan.